k-abai/Abai-Mag/README.md

 `makedata` helper combines the crossing data with values from `omni_data.h5` to produce the training set used by the neural network.

+### Magnetopause Crossing List

+The repository does not include the crossing data used for training.
+Magnetometer observations from missions such as THEMIS, Cluster or MMS can be downloaded from [NASA CDAWeb](https://cdaweb.gsfc.nasa.gov/).
+Compile a CSV with the columns expected by `model2.py` and set `mag_data_path` to its location or use other data with columns expected by `model2.py`.

 ## Training